toxyl/ossh/README.md

 The subdirectory `ffs/defaultfs` contains the files and directories bots can browse.
 The FFS is baked into the executable and extracted when the executable is run, existing files will **NOT** be overwritten.
 You can modify the extracted contents at runtime to react to new payloads.
 For example: if bots commonly `cat` a specific file, you can create a very lengthy fake version of that file in the `ffs/defaultfs` directory of the oSSH instance.
 Next time a bot `cat`s it, it will be waiting for a long time :D

 ### Sandboxes
 The subdirectory `ffs/sandboxes` contains OverlayFS sandboxes per host IP.
-This is where a bot's file system changes end up.
+This is where all file system changes a bot makes are stored.

 ## Fake Shell
 Once a bot connects to oSSH and requests a shell, it will interact with the Fake Shell.
 That parses the bots' input into instructions and tries to evaluate them.
 To do so it extracts the command and executes a series of steps to generate a response.
 The `commands` section of the config allows you to customize oSSHs responses to commands.
 They are evaluated in the following order: